floriankraemer/floriankraemer.github.io/_posts/Is-Clean-Code-worth-the-Trouble.markdown

 The creator makes a compelling case: prioritizing elegant patterns like repository layers and dependency injection over infrastructure, observability, and scalability can doom even the "cleanest" codebase.
 It's a cautionary tale I've seen play out in various forms over my 20+ years in the industry.
 But here's the thing – dismissing clean code entirely misses the point.
 It's not about clean versus garbage; it's about making conscious decisions aligned with your project's stage, business goals, and architectural needs.

-## Key Insights on Clean Code Trade-Offs:
+## Key Insights on Clean Code Trade-Offs

 - Clean code shines in maintenance-heavy scenarios: For long-lived applications, readable, testable code reduces costly bugs and onboarding time, often outweighing minor performance hits.
 However, it can introduce overhead if applied blindly, like unnecessary abstractions that harm performance in high-load situations.
 - Performance isn't always the enemy of cleanliness: In most web apps, I/O operations (e.g., database queries) are the real bottlenecks, not extra method calls.
 Premature optimization for speed can lead to unmaintainable messes, especially when hardware is cheap compared to developer hours.